 Pool of the Sacred Fish

-The Pool of Sacred Fish near the birthplace of prophet Ibrahim at Mevlid-i Halil Mosque.
-Accrding to Islamic tradition Nimrud threw prophet Ibrahim (biblical Abraham) in fire at this location.
+The Pool of Sacred Fish, known locally as Balıklıgöl, is a rectangular water feature situated within the courtyard of the Mevlid-i Halil Mosque complex.
+Accrding to an Islamic tradition Nimrud threw prophet Ibrahim (biblical Abraham) in fire at this location.
 According to the local legend, when Nimrod flung Abraham into the fire, the fire became water and the firewood became the fish, which persist to this day.

 Signup for our monthly newsletter / online magazine.